 This green tea recipe is served very cold, preferably over ice.
 If you prefer to make a diet green iced tea recipe, just substitute granulated Splenda or another sugar substitute for the regular sugar.
 I use tea bags here, and I sometimes have to strain the liquid, as some of the particles often escape the bags.
 If a few dregs don’t bother you, however, you can avoid the strainer.
 By the way, I make my iced green tea just a tad stronger than the recommendations on the box.
 That way, it doesn’t get too watered down when I add ice.
 I like lots of ice.

 - 1 cup sugar

-- Remove tea bags from paper envelopes and place in a large bowl.
+- Remove the tea bags from paper envelopes and place them in a large bowl.

-- Bring two quarts water to a full boil and pour over tea bags.
+- Bring 2 quarts water to a full boil and pour it over the tea bags.

-- Allow tea to steep for 5-10 minutes, depending on how strong you want the brew to be.
+- Allow the tea to steep for 5 to 10 minutes, depending on how strong you want the brew to be.

-- Strain tea into a 2-quart pitcher.
-While still hot, add sugar and stir until sugar dissolves.
+- Strain the tea into a 2-quart pitcher.
+While still hot, add sugar and stir until the sugar dissolves.